Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 The work reported here includes:

-- validating the forward `TAN`, `AZP`, and six-term `ZPN` WCS math against Astropy
-- validating the inverse `TAN`, non-slanted `AZP`, and primary-branch six-term `ZPN` mappings against Astropy
+- validating the forward WCS mappings and inverse round-trip consistency of `formal-TAN`, non-slanted `AZP`, and six-term `ZPN` (primary branch only) against Astropy
 - validating the bounded native `HPC` sampling path against Astropy

 Main conclusions:

-- forward and inverse `TAN`, `AZP`, and primary-branch six-term `ZPN` are validated against Astropy within the documented scope
+- `formal-TAN`, `AZP`, and `ZPN` are validated against Astropy, including inverse round-trip consistency for the mappings tested here
-- bounded native JHV `HPC` rendering is validated against Astropy within the documented scope
+- JHV `HPC` rendering is validated against Astropy for the WCS and sampling path covered by this note
-- direct `Orthographic`-vs-`HPC` screen comparison shows that the two display modes are not identical even with the same observer viewpoint and `dragRotation = 0`
+- direct comparison between the `formal-TAN` path in `Orthographic` mode and `HPC` shows that the two display geometries are not identical even with the same observer viewpoint and `dragRotation = 0`
-- the measured `Orthographic`-vs-`HPC` discrepancies are consistent with the theoretical geometric discrepancy derived in Appendix A
+- the measured discrepancies between `formal-TAN` in `Orthographic` mode and `HPC` are consistent with the theoretical geometric discrepancy derived in Appendix A
+- on the sample TAN files, `simple-TAN` remains very close to the JHV `HPC` display geometry, which suggests it may be a better visual match for JHV orthographic display than the `formal-TAN` implementation
-- this note is therefore a validation/testing note, not a design note for ortho embedding, playback policy, or annotation behavior
+- this note is therefore a validation/testing note, not a design note for `Orthographic` embedding, playback policy, mouse-position reporting, or synthetic overdrawing

 # The validator

 ## JHV behavior modeled by the validator

-For the validation modes in this note, the script models the Java/GLSL reprojection and sampling path, not the full interactive renderer.
+For the validation modes in this note, the script provides a Python/CPU model of the relevant JHV reprojection and sampling logic.
+It does not execute the actual JHV renderer.
+In particular, major parts of the corresponding code in JHV run in GLSL on the GPU, whereas the validator re-expresses that logic in Python for comparison and testing.
+It therefore models the reprojection and sampling path, not the full interactive renderer.

 Included: